aicell-lab/ddls-course/content/post/responsible-ai/index.md

 5. **📖 Understanding and Comprehension:**
    - Thoroughly read and understand all AI-generated content before submitting it as part of your assignments.
 Always ask follow-up questions to clarify any doubts.
 Your comprehension of the material will be assessed during discussions and presentations.

-6. **🚷 Non-Negotiable Rules:**
-   - These rules are in place to ensure the responsible use of AI in all coursework and research activities.

-7. **🧠 Critical Thinking:**
+6. **🧠 Critical Thinking:**
    - Train yourself to approach AI-generated content with a critical mindset.
 Always verify the information against multiple sources, and use AI to critique its own output when necessary.
 For example, you can prompt AI to "Act as a reviewer, criticize the following points..." to help identify potential flaws in the content.

-### 📢 Consequences of Failing to Follow the Rules
+**🚷 These rules are in place to ensure the responsible use of AI in all coursework and research activities.**

 Failure to adhere to these guidelines may result in your assignment failing or, in severe cases, failing the entire course.
 The use of AI in this course is intended to enhance your learning, not replace your critical thinking.
 Irresponsible use of AI will be taken seriously, and consequences will be applied based on the nature and severity of the violation.